ilastik/ilastik.github.io/documentation/carving/carving.md

 <a href="screenshots/carving-07-browse.png" data-toggle="lightbox"><img src="screenshots/carving-07-browse.png" class="img-responsive" /></a>

-Right-clicking on the highlighted object in **Completed segments** overlay and navigating to a submenu with object name (in this case it's "Object 1") provides the following options:
+Right-clicking on the highlighted object in **Completed segments** overlay and navigating to a submenu with _object name_ (in this case it's "Object 1") provides the following options:

 - Load _object name_
-- Delete _ObjectName_
+- Delete _object name_
-- Show 3D _ObjectName_ -- will display object in 3D view
+- Show 3D _object name_ -- will display object in 3D view
-- Export mesh for _ObjectName_ -- will export mesh of the selected object
+- Export mesh for _object name_ -- will export mesh of the selected object

 <a href="screenshots/carving-08-context-menu.png" data-toggle="lightbox"><img src="screenshots/carving-08-context-menu.png" class="img-responsive" /></a>